 - Pour the cake batter evenly into the prepared pan(s).

 - Bake in a 12-cup capacity bundt pan for 50-60 minutes.
 Or until an inserted toothpick comes out clean.
 For the mini bundts, bake for 20-25 minutes.

 Keto Maple Icing

-- In a small bowl add the powdered sugar substitute ( I used Swerve confectioners)
+- In a small bowl, add the powdered sugar substitute

-- Whisk in the 8 tablespoons of heavy whipping cream making sure to fully incorporate the mixture.
+- Whisk in the eight tablespoons of heavy whipping cream, making sure to fully incorporate the mixture.

-- Lastly, add the 2 tablespoons of lakanto sugar-free maple syrup and mix well.
+- Lastly, add the two tablespoons of sugar-free maple syrup and mix well.
 Add more heavy whipping cream if the icing is too thick.

 Nutrition Information:Yield: 16 Serving Size: 1

 Amount Per Serving: Calories: 312Total Fat: 28.8gSaturated Fat: 10.5gTrans Fat: 0gCholesterol: 125mgSodium: 151mgCarbohydrates: 6.3gNet Carbohydrates: 3.5gFiber: 2.8gSugar: 1.4gProtein: 8.2g